dvdmtw98/notes/My Vault/cloud-service-providers/gcp/gcp-security-services/gcp-iam-services.md

 title: GCP IAM Services
 ---

-### IAM

-Establish fine-grained identity and access management for GCP resources

 ### [Cloud Identity](cloud-identity.md)

 It is a Identity as a Service (IDaaS) that centrally manages users and groups